 The Best VR Travel Apps in 2026, Honestly Ranked

 We make one of these apps, so read this with that in mind.
 We have kept it honest, including what our rivals do better than us.
-Updated July 2026.
+Updated August 2026.

 The list

-1. Explore POV — Best for feeling like you are actually there
+1. Explore POV: Best for feeling like you are actually there

 Full disclosure: this is us.
 Explore POV is filmed VR180 in true stereoscopic 3D, shot on location in resolutions up to 16K, and it is the reason Apple named it Vision Pro App of the Year 2025.
 If what you want is a real place with moving water, birdsong, and depth you can feel, this is our lane.
 Honest limitations: most experiences run three to five minutes rather than hour-long tours, and the full library needs a subscription.
 Watch the trailer first and judge the quality yourself.

-2. TriptoVR — Best for guided, documentary-style trips
+2. TriptoVR: Best for guided, documentary-style trips

 Narrated travel films with a guide walking you through cities and sights, with a large catalog and frequent additions.
 If you like being told the story of a place rather than soaking in it quietly, this is a strong pick.

-3. BRINK Traveler — Best for exploring landmarks at your own pace
+3. BRINK Traveler: Best for exploring landmarks at your own pace

 Photogrammetry recreations of natural wonders that you can freely walk around in, teleporting between viewpoints.
 The scans are gorgeous and the freedom is real.
 The compromise is that scanned worlds are still and silent compared to filmed footage.

-4. Wander — Best for going literally anywhere
+4. Wander: Best for going literally anywhere

 Built on street-level mapping imagery, so you can drop into nearly any street on Earth, from your childhood home to Kathmandu.
 Unmatched breadth; the imagery is flat and stitched, so it is more about where you can go than how it feels.

-5. National Geographic Explore VR — Best for structured adventure
+5. National Geographic Explore VR: Best for structured adventure

 A polished, activity-based experience where you kayak Antarctica or climb Machu Picchu.
 More game than travel film, and there is not a lot of it, but what exists is memorable.

-6. YouTube VR — Best no-cost browsing
+6. YouTube VR: Best for casual browsing

 The biggest pile of VR video anywhere, including some excellent creators.
 Quality swings wildly and compression can be rough on detailed scenes, but as a way to sample everything the format can do, it belongs on this list.